ihar-pashko/SAP-Test-App/README.md

 Thanks for reviewing the solution 🙌
 This version is intended to be close to something I'd be comfortable shipping in a real app (permission flows, background behavior, clean layering), not just a quick prototype.

+See a demonstration of the app in action: [SAP-Test-App-Demo](./app/src/main/assets/SAP-Test-App-Demo.gif)